reportmill/SnapKit/ReadMe.md

 	- WindowView: Maps to a platform window
 	- MenuItem, Menu, MenuBar
 	- ProgressBar, Separator
+	- ViewArchiver for reading/writing views from simple XML files
+	- ViewEvent for encapsulating all input events in unified object
 	- DialogBox, FormBuilder: For quickly generating UI for common user input